singh-man/books/crackingTheCoding/12_cAndC++.md

 15          * object. */
 16      }
 ```
-There's one additional way that references scan be created: by setting one SmartPointer equal to another.
+There's one additional way that references can be created: by setting one SmartPointer equal to another.
 We'll want to override the equal operator to handle this, but for now, let's sketch the code like this.
 ```c++
 1   onSetEquals(SmartPoint<T> ptr1, SmartPoint<T> ptr2) {
 2      /* If ptr1 has an existing value, decrement its reference count.
 Then, copy the